-In 2016, she was the recipient of the Wellcome Trust and Imperial College London Value in People Award.
-Most recently, in 2019, Dr Ahmetaj-Shala was awarded the Imperial College Springboard Fellowship in recognition of her post-doctoral research work.
-In the same year, she was also the recipient of the prestigious Bülbring Award awarded by the British Pharmacological Society (2019) and the Imperial College London Value in People Award (2016).
+Dr Ahmetaj-Shala holds a PhD (2013), MSc (2009), BSc (2008) and most recently a MEd (Masters in Education) from Imperial College (2020).
+Previously, she has been awarded the Wellcome Trust/ Imperial College Springboard Fellowship (2019), the prestigious Bülbring Award awarded by the British Pharmacological Society (2019) and the Imperial College London Value in People Award (2016).
 She has also received awards from numerous bodies including the British Physiological Society (Pfizer Prize), American Heart Association, The Magdi Yacoub Research Network, British Pharmacological Society and the National Pulmonary Hypertension Research Forum.

 As well as research, Dr Ahmetaj-Shala is also the lead of the Public Engagement and Science Communications Team at the Organ-on-a-chip (OOAC) Technologies Network (Queen Mary's University).
-Dr Ahmetaj-Shala is also actively involved in undergraduate and postgraduate teaching at Imperial College London and is a Fellow of the Higher Education Academy.
-In 2020, she was awarded a Master’s in Education.
+She is actively involved in undergraduate and postgraduate teaching at Imperial College London and is a Fellow of the Higher Education Academy.

 et al., 2014, Morphology and vasoactive hormone profiles from endothelial cells derived from stem cells of different sources, Biochemical and Biophysical Research Communications, Vol:455, ISSN:1090-2104, Pages:172-177